On Discovering Algorithms for Adversarial Imitation Learning¶

 Background & Motivation¶

-Limitations of Prior Work: - AIL training is unstable, suffering from GAN-like training difficulties — gradient signal quality directly affects policy improvement. - Substantial research has focused on improving discriminator training in stage (1) (e.g., C-GAIL, Diffusion-Reward), while the RA function in stage (2) has been largely neglected. - Existing RA functions (GAIL's softplus, AIRL's log-ratio, FAIRL's exponential decay) are all manually derived from \(f\)-divergence theory, relying on human intuition and potentially being far from optimal.
+Limitations of Prior Work: - AIL training is unstable, sharing the difficulties of GAN training—the quality of the gradient signal directly affects the efficacy of policy improvement. - Extensive research has focused on improving stage (1), discriminator training (e.g., C-GAIL, Diffusion-Reward), while the RA function (stage 2) has been largely neglected. - Existing RA functions (GAIL's softplus, AIRL's log-ratio, FAIRL's exponential decay) are all manually derived from \(f\)-divergence theory, relying on human intuition and potentially being suboptimal.

-Key Challenge: Manually designed RA functions face a fundamental tension between theoretical elegance and practical training stability — GAIL over-rewards low-quality state-action pairs, FAIRL's exponential decay leads to unstable training, and AIRL's negative rewards induce premature termination.
+Key Challenge: A fundamental conflict exists between the theoretical elegance and practical training stability of human-designed RA functions—GAIL over-rewards low-quality state-action pairs, FAIRL's exponential decay leads to instability, and AIRL's negative rewards induce early termination.

 Method¶